mrrusof/algorithms/longest-common-anagram/README.md

 kljkikiijk | 3 | 2 | 4 | 1
 ```

-A longest common palindrome consists only of letters appearing in the
+A longest common anagram consists only of letters appearing in the
 words.
-For each letter, a longest common palindrome has as many
+For each letter, a longest common anagram has as many
 instances of the letter as the minimum count amongst the words.
 Consider the minimum count of letters amongst the words.